On thermal radiation of de Sitter space in the semiclassical Jackiw-Teitelboim model: On the Background of De Sitter space

 which is the same expression as Eq.~\eqref{2d} apart from $N$ where $\gamma=N(\pi/6)$ for $N$-scalars.
-If we take the absolute value of the proper energy density such as $ \gamma T^2=|\rho | $, the two-dimensional Gibbons-Hawking temperature may be obtained as $T_{\rm GH} = H/(2\pi)$ \cite{Gibbons:1977mu}; however, such an {\it ad-hoc} modification appears unwarranted.
+If we take the absolute value of the proper energy density such as $ \gamma T^2=|\epsilon | $, the two-dimensional Gibbons-Hawking temperature may be obtained as $T_{\rm GH} = H/(2\pi)$ \cite{Gibbons:1977mu}; however, such an {\it ad-hoc} process seems to be unwarranted.

-In thermal equilibrium, it is worth noting that Tolman derived the Stefan-Boltzmann in the curved spacetime by assuming that the stress tensor is {\it traceless} \cite{Tolman:1930zza,Tolman:1930ona}; however, this fact has been ignored for a long time.
-Thus, in anomalous theories, the Stefan-Boltzmann law should be consistently modified in such a way that the trace anomaly of the stress tensor must be appropriately taken into account in the thermodynamic first law \cite{Gim:2015era}.
-For a non-vanishing trace of the stress tensor, the modified Stefan-Boltzmann law was successfully applied to a cosmological model for reheating of our universe \cite{Gim:2016uvv} and black hole models related to quantum atmosphere \cite{Giddings:2015uzr,Eune:2015xvx,Kim:2016iyf,Eune:2017iab,Eune:2019aat}.
-In this regard, the modified Stefan-Boltzmann law takes the form of \cite{Gim:2015era}
+It should be emphasized that Tolman derived the Stefan-Boltzmann in the curved spacetime by assuming that the stress tensor is traceless \cite{Tolman:1930zza,Tolman:1930ona}.
+Thus, the Stefan-Boltzmann law should be modified when the stress tensor is not trace free because of conformal anomaly \cite{Gim:2015era}.
+The modified Stefan-Boltzmann law takes the form of \cite{Gim:2015era}

 In the limit of the traceless stress tensor, this modified Stefan-Boltzmann law reduces to the usual Stefan-Boltzmann law.
-From Eq.~\eqref{eq:eff sb law} the effective temperature of thermal radiation in the Bunch-Davies vacuum can be expressed by
+From Eq.~\eqref{eq:eff sb law}, the proper temperature of thermal radiation in the Bunch-Davies vacuum can be written as

-which tells us that the origin of the proper temperature is just the ingoing and outgoing fluxes.
-Therefore, in the Bunch-Davies vacuum the proper temperature \eqref{newcom} becomes
+which tells us that the origin of the proper temperature is just the ingoing and outgoing fluxes dropping the off-diagonal component of the stress tensor in Eq.~\eqref{com}.
+From Eq.~\eqref{eq:em tensor in BD} in the Bunch-Davies vacuum, the proper temperature \eqref{newcom} naturally becomes

-which is unexpected but plausible result in the sense that the cosmological constant plays a role of the potential energy, so it is of no relevance to kinetic excitations of particles unless the system does not decay into lower energy states \cite{Gim:2016uvv}.
+which is a plausible result in the sense that the cosmological constant plays a role of the potential energy, so it is of no relevance to kinetic excitations of particles \cite{Gim:2016uvv}.
+Therefore, the proper temperature of de Sitter space vanishes in the Bunch-Davies vacuum.

-Next, let us try to find a quantum state $| \Psi \rangle$ to produce the Gibbons-Hawking temperature independent of any freely falling observer.
-By choosing $t_{\pm}(\sigma^\pm)$ as
+As a comment, is it impossible to get thermal de Sitter space?
+If the boundary condition $t_{\pm}(\sigma^\pm)$ is chosen for a quantum state $| \Psi \rangle$ as